Rovos Rail

 Rovos Rail is a private railway company operating out of Capital Park Station in Pretoria, South Africa.

 Rovos Rail runs its train-hotel to a regular schedule on various routes throughout Southern Africa, from South Africa to Namibia and Tanzania.
-The trains consist of restored Rhodesia Railways (NRZ) coaches with two lounges, two restaurant cars, and private sleeping compartments, each with private ensuite facilities.
+The trains consist of restored National Railways of Zimbabwe (NRZ) coaches with two lounges, two restaurant cars, and private sleeping compartments, each with private ensuite facilities.

 The train has three types of accommodation on board, the smallest being a Pullman, at 76 square feet; the largest being the Royal Suite, which is half a train car, and 172 square feet.
 All types of cabins have ensuite shower, sink, and toilet.
 The Royal Suite also has a Victorian-style bathtub.